 In 1862, Booth made his New York debut, this time as the lead in Richard III.
 The New York Herald described him as a "veritable sensation."
 When describing his natural inclination for the role, Booth tellingly expressed his credo with the declaration, "I am determined to be a villain."
-While on tour, he achieved national praise as an up-and-comer, but a respiratory illness in 1863 meant Booth had no choice but to take temporarily leave from the stage.
+While on tour, he achieved national praise as an up-and-comer, but a respiratory illness in 1863 meant Booth had no choice but to take temporary leave from the stage.
 Just days prior to delivering his famed Gettysburg Address that same year, President Abraham Lincoln watched a performance by Booth in a play called The Marble Heart at Ford’s theater.

-In the 1850s, Booth joined the No-Nothing Party, which aimed to limit immigration into the United States.
-In 1859, he showed his support for slavery by joining a Virginia Company that aided in the capture and execution of John Brown, following his raid on Harper's Ferry.
-Booth had even served as a secret agent for the Confederacy during the Civil War.
+In the 1850s, Booth joined the Know-Nothing Party, which aimed to limit immigration into the United States.
+In 1859, he showed his support for slavery by joining a Virginia militia that aided in the capture and execution of John Brown, following his raid on Harpers Ferry.
+During the Civil War, Booth served as a secret agent for the Confederacy.

-Faced with idle time during his break from the theater, Booth became involved in a conspiracy to kidnap abolitionist President Abraham Lincoln.
+Faced with idle time during his break from the theater, Booth became involved in a conspiracy to kidnap President Lincoln.
 The plan involved bringing Lincoln to Richmond and demanding either peace or the release of Confederate soldiers as a ransom.
-Booth enlisted six southern Sympathizers in his kidnapping, but in March of 1865, their attempt to kidnap Lincoln in Washington, D.C., failed when the president failed to appear where they had anticipated.
+Booth enlisted six southern sympathizers, but their March 1865 attempt in Washington, D.C., failed when the president failed to appear where they had anticipated.

-Frustrated at seeing his kidnapping plan foiled, Booth resolved to go to a far greater extreme.
-On April 14, 1865, at precisely 10 p.m., Booth shot and killed Lincoln while he was watching a performance of Our American Cousin at Washington, D.C.'s Ford Theater.
+Frustrated at seeing his plot foiled, Booth resolved to go to a far greater extreme.
+On April 14, 1865, just after 10 p.m., Booth shot and killed Lincoln while he was watching a performance of the play Our American Cousin at Washington, D.C.'s Ford Theater.
 Directly after the shooting, Booth leaped onto the stage and yelled, "Sic semper tyrannis!
 (Thusever to tyrants!)
 The South is avenged!"